-Code Insight provides the ability to see and edit usage information for a given OSS or third-party component associated with an inventory item.
 Usage information describes how a software package developed in your organization uses the OSS or third-party component.
-This information is important because it aids auditors and reviewers in determining how closely to monitor an inventory item for intellectual property (IP) and security risks and whether to approve or reject the item, create tasks for its remediation, and issue alerts and notifications pertaining to the item.
+Usage information is important because it aids auditors and reviewers in determining how closely to monitor an inventory item for intellectual property (IP) and security risks and whether to approve or reject the item, create tasks for its remediation, and issue alerts and notifications pertaining to the item.
 Usage properties can also help users determine whether an inventory item should be included in Third-Party Notices and what steps need to be taken to satisfy license obligations and conditions of use.
-Finally, usage information can help to identify license conflicts and compatibility issues.
+Usage information can help to identify license conflicts and compatibility issues.